ninewise/dissertation/related-work/chapter.md

 <!-- TODO Carolien 40 -->

 Below I describe two of the projects we've worked on.
-The first partner, in 2018, was the Department of Molecular Biology at the Ghent University.
+The first partner, in 2018, was the Laboratory of Microbiology, Department of Biochemistry and Microbiology at the Ghent University.
 Charles Dumolin, Aurélien Carlier and Peter Vandamme introduced us to the SPeDE project.
 In 2019, we visited the Flanders Research Institute for agriculture, fisheries and food (ILVO) with the students on invitation of Tom Ruttink and Dries Schaumont.
 They introduced our students to the SMAP project.
 In 2020, we partnered with ourselves as the Unipept team, and had the students work on the FragGeneScan project, the results of which lead to Chapter
 \ref{chapter:fgsrs}.
-In 2021, we once more joined up with Tom and Dries on the SMAP project.
+In 2021, we once more joined up with Tom Ruttink and Dries Schaumont on the SMAP project.

 ## SPeDE: Spectral Dereplication

 SPeDE is a program that is used to dereplicate large sets of MALDI-TOF MS spectra.
-The analysis consist of screening the dataset for spectra with unique spectral features and outputs the reduced set of selected reference spectra.
+The analysis consist of screening the dataset for spectra with unique features and outputs the reduced set of selected reference spectra.
 Spectra not assigned as a reference are matched according to their matching reference spectra.

 The dereplication starts out by creating, for a list of $n$ spectra, a $n \times n$ uniqueness matrix of integers.
 The value at $(i, j)$ in